Lehigh Valley International Airport: Bus service

 Trans-Bridge Lines runs several daily buses from ABE to Manhattan, stopping at both Newark (EWR) and New York (JFK) Airports.
 Travel time to EWR is about 75 minutes.

-United Airlines also has a bus service to Newark Liberty International Airport (EWR).
+United Airlines had a bus service to Newark Liberty International Airport (EWR) that was discontinued in late 2025.
 Continental Airlines, which later merged into United, previously operated flights from Allentown to Newark but switched to a bus service in 1995 due to constant delays from air traffic control.
 The distance is 79 mi.
 As of 1997, the service was eight times daily.
 Today, the service is offered three times daily.
-It was scheduled to discontinue on September 1, 2025.
+It was discontinued on September 1, 2025.
 By February 2010, bus was the only form of service offered by Continental after it cancelled its Allentown to Cleveland Hopkins International Airport flights.

 American Airlines operates a bus service to Philadelphia International Airport.

-LANta provides local bus service to the airport with routes 215 (Bethlehem), 319 (Lehigh Valley Mall-Bethlehem Square), and 325 (Allentown).
+LANta provides local bus service to the airport with routes 103 (Northampton), 105 (Bethlehem-Hellertown), 319 (Allentown), and 324 (Allentown-Bethlehem).